 02 of 09

 Lecien, a Japanese company known for its fabric, makes Cosmo embroidery floss, which is a thread that many embroiderers love for its smoothness and slightly matte finish.
 Thimble Creek created this helpful chart for switching back and forth between DMC and Cosmo colors.

 03 of 09

-Aurifil is still new to embroidery floss, but their Aurifloss (packaged on wooden spools!) is quickly becoming popular with stitchers and quilters alike.
+Aurifil is still new to embroidery floss, but its Aurifloss (packaged on wooden spools) is quickly becoming popular with stitchers and quilters alike.
 Alex Veronelli, CBDO for Aurifil, recommends the conversion chart created by Filanthrope.

 05 of 09